-The effect on myself, friends and family personally are already being felt.
+The effect are already being felt.
 Most of us now no longer purchase software and install it on our local machines, but rather use software that is hosted on the cloud.
 Alongside this is the day to day use of the cloud for file sharing, photo sharing, music sharing and the use of social media which relies heavily on cloud technology.

-With this I believe will also entail huge privacy concerns in the future as it is common for people to store their entire personal lives on the cloud, from important documents to baby photos.
-How companies will use our personal cloud data will have a huge impact and effect on the lives of myself, friends and family.
+We are all aware of the privacy concerns and ownership rights.
+It is common for people to store their entire personal lives on the cloud, from important documents to baby photos.
+How companies will use our personal cloud data will have a huge impact and effect on our lives.

-A huge effect this has on me is as someone who programs, cloud technology gives an incredibly easy, cheap and flexible way to start creating and hosting web apps that previously would not have been possible to start without huge personal investment.
+As developers, cloud technology gives us incredibly easy, cheap and flexible options.
+We can start creating and hosting web apps, which previously would not have been possible to start without huge personal investment.
 As cloud technology matures, more and more easily accessible server configurations are available to the everyday user.
-These include the ability to quickly start web applications with pre-built ‘snapshots’ of common Linux configurations, considerably cutting down work time for myself and other people who need to create web applications.
+These include the ability to quickly start web applications with pre-built ‘snapshots’ of common Linux configurations, considerably cutting down work time.

 Microsoft and Amazon both offer an incredible amount of easy to use libraries, modules and prebuilt servers to build any kind of application you would want and be able to scale it to your needs for very low start-up costs.
 Some advanced modules such as artificial intelligence will allow the everyday website entrepreneur to create world class web applications without the need for huge budgets and dedicated research.
 As these advanced cloud artificial intelligence modules grow in both size and complexity, complicated projects will be much easier for myself and other developers to use.